Bogdanp/dramatiq/docs/source/advanced.rst

 Message Results
 ^^^^^^^^^^^^^^^

-Remoulade can store actor return values to Memcached and Redis by leveraging the |Results| middleware.
+Remoulade can store actor return values to Redis by leveraging the |Results| middleware.
 In most cases you can get by without needing this capability so the middleware is not turned on by default.
 When you do need it, however, it's there.

 .. _message-interrupts: